Martin Ferris

-Martin Ferris (born 28 March 1952) is a former Irish Sinn Féin politician and former Provisional Irish Republican Army (IRA) volunteer who served as a Teachta Dála (TD) from 2002 to 2020.
+Martin Ferris (born 28 March 1952) is an Irish former Sinn Féin politician and former Provisional Irish Republican Army (IRA) volunteer who served as a Teachta Dála (TD) from 2002 to 2020.

 Early and personal life

 Ferris was born in Strand Street in Tralee, County Kerry, in 1952.
 His father was a farmer who was also a caretaker for Barrow House, which was at that time owned by an aunt.
 He was educated locally at Barrow National School, St Mary's CBS, and Tralee Technical School.
 He left school early, working on his family's farm and as a fisherman.
 His father died from a stroke in 1970.